 Some companies have looked to online textbooks as a means of saving money on the cost of these resources.
 U.S. Education Secretary Arne Duncan touted this option at U.S. News as a cost-saving approach that would easily allow publishers to edit and update online textbooks, even after they have been distributed for use.
 However, e-textbooks have proven nearly as costly as their traditional counterparts, according to a Daytona State study reported at U.S. News.
 In fact, some community college students saved as little as one dollar a semester by switching to digital options.

 More about OERs

 Open education resources are those found in the public domain or have special licensing that allows them to be used by others for free.
-While the focus in this program is text, material can also be provided through video, newspaper articles and other resources.
-Wiley explains that many of these materials are made available to the general public through grants from the Bill & Melinda Gates Foundation, William & Flora Hewett Foundation and other non-profit organizations.
-Those organizations may also provide a sort of vetting process to ensure material in the public domain is of high education quality.
+While the focus in this program is text, the material can also be provided through video, newspaper articles, and other resources.
+Wiley explains that many of these materials are made available to the general public through grants from the Bill & Melinda Gates Foundation, William & Flora Hewett Foundation, and other non-profit organizations.
+Those organizations may also provide a sort of vetting process to ensure the material in the public domain is of high educational quality.